solliancenet/CosmosDB-v3-labs/dotnet/labs/09-troubleshooting-performance.md

     string sql = "SELECT TOP 1 * FROM c WHERE c.id = 'example.document'";
     ```

-    > This query will find a single document matching the specified unique id
+    > This query will find a single item matching the specified unique id

-1. Add the following line of code to create a document query instance:
+1. Add the following line of code to create a item query instance:

     ```csharp
     IDocumentQuery<Document> query = client.CreateDocumentQuery<Document>(collectionLink, sql).AsDocumentQuery();